 Aftermarket heads can have different valve lengths.
 There is no way around this if you recut the valve seats.
 If the valves have close to a stock tip height, then it probably doesn’t need to be factored in.

 The ZZP heads use valves that are .100 longer than stock.
 We do this to correct for rocker angle when going to a larger cam.
 Normally the lift of a stock head is around .400 and most users of aftermarket heads have lifts around .550.
 Leaving the starting position of the rocker the same and opening the valve another .100-.200 causes and extreme angle on the rocker.
-Our use of longer valves allows higher valve lifts with correct rocker geometry, but requires the customer to use the supplied rocker shims to raise up the rockers with the valve tip.
+Our use of longer valves allows higher valve lifts with correct rocker geometry, but requires the customer to use the supplied rocker shims to rise up the rockers with the valve tip.

 If you were, for example running our heads with stock pushrods, lifters, rockers, and cam the additional valve tip height would use up the lifter ‘squish’ and hold the valves open all the time causing zero cylinder pressure and a no start condition.
-To properly set this up you need “rocker pedistal spacers”/”rocker shims” (supplied with our Stage heads), shorter pushrods, or finally a different rocker setup.
+To properly set this up you need “rocker pedestal spacers”/”rocker shims” (supplied with our Stage heads), shorter pushrods, or finally a different rocker setup.

-All said and done you need to add up the changes in head milling, block decking, head gasket thickness, pushrod length, valve tip height, camshaft base circle lobe diameter, and rocker arm type.
+When all is said and done you need to add up the changes in head milling, block decking, head gasket thickness, pushrod length, valve tip height, camshaft base circle lobe diameter, and rocker arm type.
 This will allow you to calculate the length of pushrod needed.

 To check for lifter preload or lifter squish you need to first get to zero lash.
 Turn the engine over so that one valve on a cylinder is open.
-Because one is open, you know the other is closed, meaning the lifter is sitting on the base circle.
+Since this one is open, you know the other is closed.
+This means the lifter is sitting on the base circle.
 With that lifter on the base circle loosen the rocker bolt and then retighten with one hand while spinning the pushrod with the other.
 This way you can tell when everything first makes contact (the valve is touching the rocker tip, the pushrod is touching the rocker & and lifter and the lifter is touching the cam).
 At this point of first contact you are at zero lash.
 Everything past this point is lifter preload.
 Continue to tighten the rocker bolt until the bolt hits its snug point.
 This is how much lifter preload you have.
 Each 1/2 turn of the rocker bolt is ~.050 of lifter preload.
 Your goal is to have between 1/2 turn and 1.5 turns if you have stock lifters or 3/8 turn to 1/2 turn if you have Comp lifters.
 As you can see the stockers have a lot more room for error.

 If you have too much preload and you have exhausted the adjustment of the lifter, the valves will stay open and the car will not start due to lack of compression.
 If you have too little preload, the valve train will be noisy and you risk exploding a lifter and having a very costly repair.